 ❤️ Picks of the Week

-📚 Book - Anything You Want by Derek Sivers This is a short book on how Derek built a company based on his own rules.
+📚 Book - Anything You Want by Derek Sivers (affiliate link) This is a short book on how Derek built a company based on his own rules.
 As mentioned above, you don't need to start a billion-dollar SaaS company to be happy and successful.
 In many cases, it is going to have the opposite effect.

 🎧 Podcast - The Art of Sabbaticals